 To apply to access your super on compassionate grounds you will need to:

-- Contact your super fund and check that they will release your super on compassionate grounds if approved by the DHS).
+- Contact your super fund and check that they will release your super on compassionate grounds if approved by the ATO).

-- If they do, apply to DHS by:
+- If they do, apply to the ATO by:

 - collect quotes and unpaid invoices for the amounts you need;

-- collect documents to prove you need the money – these are different for each compassionate ground (see the DHS website for details); and
+- collect documents to prove you need the money – these are different for each compassionate ground (see the ATO website for details); and

-- submit your application form and supporting documents to the DHS.
+- submit your application form and supporting documents to the ATO.

 If your super fund will not release your funds on compassionate grounds you may consider transferring to a fund that will.